 cron consume the specified number of messages and then terminate.
 Re-running

 cron restarts the consumer.

-The following shows a
+The following example shows the Magento

 How often you check message queues depends on your business logic and available system resources.
 In general, you’ll probably want to check for newly created customers and send welcome emails more frequently than a more resource intensive process (e.g., updating your catalog).
 You should define